 After completing coursework, the PhD student will take comprehensive exams, normally in the first semester after completion of courses.
 Under exceptional circumstances, students may request taking their comprehensive exams before the end of their coursework.
 The student's supervisory committee must approve this exception, and students should be aware that taking exams early might hinder their ability to properly prepare.

 Students planning on taking exams in the current semester but who have not yet submitted a Program of Study need to do so immediately.
 You will not be able to submit the required paperwork for Preliminary Examinations until your Program of Study has been turned in.
-At least two weeks prior to the start of your exams you must turn in a Request for Preliminary Examination Ballot.
+At least 30 working days prior to the start of your exams you must turn in a Request for Preliminary Examination Ballot.
 This document is signed by your major professor only.
 Students should notify the Security Studies administrative assistant (email@example.com) if they've obtained the required signatures for their documents and submitted them to the Graduate School.
 Otherwise, students should email their forms to the Security Studies administrative assistant, and she will obtain the necessary signatures and submit the forms.
-If you obtain the signatures yourself please stop by the Institute to make a copy of the forms for your student file.
+If you obtain the signatures yourself please stop by the Institute (221 Eisenhower Hall) to make a copy of the forms for your student file.

 Both the Program of Study and the Request for Preliminary Examination Ballot are found on the Graduate School's website: http://www.k-state.edu/grad/academics/forms/